Codrut112/Social_Network/README.md

 ![Register](https://github.com/Codrut112/Social_Network/assets/118080484/1f25d941-6075-4fe9-a921-18a48b481b2e)

-Friends list, you can talk with them.
+Friends list, you can talk with them and send a reply to a specific message.

 ![Friends](https://github.com/Codrut112/Social_Network/assets/118080484/622f7cc6-e1a6-4a51-9163-9f4c3559de65)

 You can send a message to multiple friends:

 ![Email](https://github.com/Codrut112/Social_Network/assets/118080484/8aab4aae-d790-4635-b665-4fea756d2417)

 All the users, you can send friend requests:

 ![ALL](https://github.com/Codrut112/Social_Network/assets/118080484/bd23d276-6cce-4187-9e27-0bfc5323d8b3)

 And the friend reqests you sent or received:

 ![Friend_Request](https://github.com/Codrut112/Social_Network/assets/118080484/8f5c460e-e56e-44af-a4e1-996bc2d419eb)